rishindoshi/HTMLWorkshop/README.md

 }
 ```

 In the HTML, we added this mysterious **class="whaddupText"** line.
 This allows us to specify style for specific elements in our HTML.
-You can assign a **class** to any tag in HTML, and set its corresponding style in CSS by prefacing the classname with a "." and adding whatever featues you want.
+You can assign a **class** to any tag in HTML, and set its corresponding style in CSS by prefacing the classname with a "." and adding whatever features you want.
 In this case, I made it so that all text in **p** tags have a font-size of 20 and use the Helvetica font.
 But, since only the first **p** tag has the **class="whaddupText"**, only the text within that first **p** tag will have a font-color of blue.
 Try opening the webpage and see what happened!

 Just for example's sake, let's assign a class to our first **li** tag and make it have a background color of red in our CSS.
 Let's also make all the text in our bullet list have a font-size of 30px.
 The following HTML and CSS snippets will accomplish this: